 - SSAH and OAP funds can be put toward this program

 - Sessions are covered under most benefit plans under MSW (Social Work)

 - A credit card number is required to be kept on file, with paid receipts emailed weekly for you to submit to private insurance

 What kind of content is covered?

-Because Executive Function factors into every aspect of life, parents and students will work with our Certified Teacher and Behaviour Coaches to assess the most pressing needs for each individual, and determine their areas of focus.
+Because Executive Functioning factors into every aspect of life, parents, and students will work with our Certified Teacher and Behaviour Coaches to assess the most pressing needs of each individual, and determine what challenges you want to tackle first.
 We can offer strategies to help with:

 Organizing digital files and folders